Resende-Lab/SimpleMating/README.md

 Two datasets are available to implement the analyses as a toy example.

-**datLines.rda**: two traits simulated from a homozygous population.
+**lines**: two traits were simulated from a homozygous population.
+We have a genetic map, markers, breeding values, and a relationship matrix (realized) for all candidates to be parents.
-**datGeneric.rda**: two traits simulated and controlled by additive and dominant effects.
+**generic**: two traits simulated and controlled by additive and dominant effects.
+We have a genetic map, markers, breeding values, and a relationship matrix (realized) for all candidates to be parents.

 ## Citation